 Mortgage Preapprovals Vs. Prequalifications: Which Should You Get?

-Victoria Araj5-minute read
+Victoria Araj6-minute read

 As you prepare to apply for a mortgage, you’ll come across terms like “prequalification” and “preapproval.”
 It’s essential to understand what these terms mean – they’ll guide your home search and help you focus on homes you can afford.
 When the time comes, they can also help you decide how much to offer and show the seller that you’re a serious buyer.

 At the most basic level, prequalification and preapproval are types of mortgage approvals, and they refer to the steps a lender takes to verify that a client can afford a mortgage.
-In this article, we’ll review some common ways lenders use prequalification and preapproval.
-But first, a couple points to remember:
+Here are a couple of points to remember:

 - Every lender handles mortgage approvals differently.
 The steps and words involved change from lender to lender.
 Many lenders use prequalification and preapproval interchangeably although they’ve meant fundamentally different things traditionally.